 Use the same pencil to accentuate the little hairs on the side.

+Now you know how to draw fluffy hair, both short and long.
 As you can see, fur isn't so hard to draw once you know the rules.
-You can use this knowledge to draw all kinds of fur now!
+You can use this knowledge to draw all kinds of fur now.

 Did you enjoy this tutorial?
+Want to continue on your journey of pencil drawing animals?
 You may like these too:

 - How to Draw and Render Realistic Fur With Pencils and CharcoalJames Butler26 May 2015

 - How to Draw TreesMonika Zagrobelna28 Jul 2021